Skip to content

 ETL uses logical replication to stream changes to downstream systems.

 Before Postgres modifies data on disk, it first writes the change to the Write-Ahead Log (WAL).
-This guarantees durability - if Postgres crashes, it can replay the WAL to recover.
+This guarantees durability: if Postgres crashes, it can replay the WAL to recover.

 flowchart LR